-Asking “Why should I hire a writing coach?
-It’s a pretty big commitment.
-How will a coaching relationship benefit my writing?”
+Are you asking yourself why you should hire a writing coach?
+Wondering how a coaching relationship will benefit your writing?
 I hear you!
 Deciding to work with a writing coach—whether you’re looking for a fiction writing coach, a nonfiction writing coach, or a memoir writing coach—is a big step.

 When we’re in the throes of any writing project, we might find we need support.
 Of course, that support can come in many forms: among them, writing classes, workshops, and critique groups.

 So, why hire a writing coach?
-Perhaps the most important reason is this: No matter how terrific a teacher, workshop leader, or critique partner, none can give a writer the individual, expert attention a writing coach will deliver.
+Perhaps the most important reason is this: No matter how terrific a teacher, workshop leader, or critique partner, none of them can give a writer the individual, expert attention a writing coach will deliver.

 Good news!
 When you’re considering hiring a writing coach, even if you’re fairly new to writing, it means you’re serious about moving forward toward your writing dreams!
 You’re ready to dedicate time to your craft and to bringing projects to completion.

 I salute you.
 Just the fact that you’ve arrived at this place in your writing life is a significant milestone to be celebrated!

 Whether or not you’re prepared to dive in right now, though, I want to offer some insider knowledge about the benefits of working with a writing coach.
 Consider this food for writerly thought!

 Here are 10 reasons a coach could be the best gift you can give yourself.

 1. By definition, your writing coach gives you and your writing focused, personal, one-on-one attention to you and your writing.